hon-nova/eCoffee/README.md

             - fetching monthly sales data from `/api/sales-data` backend Django
             - rendering a Chart.js bar chart (myChart) on main_dashboard.html using fetched data
             - using JavaScript to dynamically update the chart with monthly sales data
-# 3. How to run your application
+# 3. How to run the application
 1. Create a virtual environment named as final_env:
    ```python
    $ pip -m venv final_env